plaited/plaited/packages/css/README.md

 ```

 ## css
 Is a custom instance of [JJS](https://cssinjs.org/jss-api?v=v10.9.2#create-an-own-jss-instance).
-It returns both a style sheet and the classnames.
-This cusrom instance makes use of the following jss plugins. [nested](https://cssinjs.org/jss-plugin-nested?v=v10.9.2), [global](https://cssinjs.org/jss-plugin-global?v=v10.9.2), and [camelCase](https://cssinjs.org/jss-plugin-camel-case?v=v10.9.2)
+It returns both a stylesheet and classnames.
+This custom instance makes use of the following jss plugins. [nested](https://cssinjs.org/jss-plugin-nested?v=v10.9.2), [global](https://cssinjs.org/jss-plugin-global?v=v10.9.2), and [camelCase](https://cssinjs.org/jss-plugin-camel-case?v=v10.9.2)

 Example
 ```ts